-This section determines the threshold downlink data rate and the threshold uplink data rate of the performance thresholds 1 based on fixed networks with fibre roll-out up to the multi-dwelling building and the two access technologies considered (see paragraph 122122120124).
+This section determines the threshold downlink data rate and the threshold uplink data rate of the performance thresholds 1 based on fixed networks with fibre roll-out up to the multi-dwelling building and the two access technologies considered (see paragraph 424122).
 At the time of the data collection in 2019, the data rates were provided at the level of the IP packet payload, and not at the level of the transport layer protocol payload (see paragraph 47).

 a.
+Fixed networks with fibre to the multi-dwelling building and G.fast on the in-building copper twisted pair a.
 Fixed networks with fibre to the multi-dwelling building and G.fast on the in-building copper twisted pair

-Figure 1 shows the typically achievable data rates in fixed networks based on fibre to the multi-dwelling building with G.fast deployment on the in-building twisted pair and under the conditions given in the questionnaire (see paragraph 103103103104 scenario 2 and paragraph 124 122126), according to the answers received from eight operators.
+- Figure 1 shows the typically achievable data rates in fixed networks based on fibre to the multi-dwelling building with G.fast deployment on the in-building twisted pair and under the conditions given in the questionnaire (see paragraph 103 scenario 2 and paragraph 126124), according to the answers received from eight operators.
 Since the achievable data rates are considered, it is assumed that G.fast uses the full spectrum (i.e. also the VDSL spectrum) starting with 2.2 MHz.
-The data rates shown are data rates at the level of the transport layer protocol IP packet payload (see paragraph 47).

-These are data rates which an end-user will typically experience during peaktime if his CPE fully supports the G.fast technology of the network (see paragraph 106).
+The data rates shown are data rates at the level of the IP packet payload (see paragraph 47). - These are data rates which an end-user will typically experience during peaktime if his CPE fully supports the G.fast technology of the network (see paragraph 106).
 Four of these eight operators use the frequency spectrum up to 212 MHz, the other four use it up to 106 MHz.